Little Things Can Mean A Lot

 Friday: 8:30 a.m.
 Exposition of the Blessed Sacrament followed by Adoration & Benediction

-Confession are celebrated this week at 12:00 p.m. on Saturdays
+Confessions are celebrated each week at 12:00 p.m. on Saturdays

 For an Examination of Conscience go here.